Božidar Maljković: 1981–82 season

 Maljković stayed for the 1981–82 season as well, leading Radnički one more time to its now customary 9–13 record.
 At the end of the season, the club saw another big exodus of its players and staff, including Maljković, due to more sponsors backing out.

 Summing up his time with Radnički, in 2013 Maljković expressed "certain sadness all these years later due to feeling I could've done more with that team, something like what I managed with Jugoplastika later, but on a smaller scale, because we had a very talented group of young players along with some older ones".

 Six months in Stara Pazova

-After Radnički, during summer 1982 Maljković took a head coaching offer from KK Lifam, a club from Stara Pazova playing in the Yugoslav First B League, the country's second-tier competition.
+After Radnički, during summer 1982 Maljković accepted the head coaching offer from KK Lifam, a club from Stara Pazova playing in the Yugoslav First B League, the country's second-tier competition.

 He remained living in Belgrade and would drive out to Stara Pazova every morning for practices.